Jimbaran Fish Market: Pick Your Own Seafood Feast!

 Prices at the Jimbaran Fish Market are competitive because of the number of vendors selling: Economics 101, supply and demand, yadi yada.

-If you have an Indonesian friend, bring them along and you’ll get the real prices.
+If you have an Indonesian friend, bring them along and you’ll get much better prices.
 Bargaining is allowed but don’t expect a discount larger than 5-10%.

 Payment is only in cash.
 100.000 IDR is around 6.5$.
 Read more about money in Indonesia.